 We further estimated separate MCs for possible effect-modification by sex.
 To do so, balancing weights were estimated separately for each level of the sex variable, and an interaction term between the exposure and sex was included in the outcome model.
 Similarly, the MCs were estimated with the avg_comparisons function.
 For each outcome, we report the results as pairwise differences between female MCs and male MCs, with 95% confidence intervals (CIs).

 3. Results

-Table 1 and Table S5 provide descriptive statistics for the outcome and covariates for the HELIX subcohort and for each cohort, respectively.
-Of the 1,301 children of the HELIX subcohort, 1,297 had measurements of the non-persistent EDCs.
-Measurements of the glucocorticosteroids were available for 1,004 children, of which 980 were matched to the HELIX subcohort.
-Measurements of both non-persistent EDCs and glucocorticosteroids were available for 976 children of the subcohort.
-A flowchart describing the sample size for each research question is presented in Figure S1.
-The sample consisted of 55% males.
+A total of 1,297 children of the HELIX subcohort had measurements of the non-persistent EDCs.
+The study population was 55% male, and, at the time of visit, the median age of the children was 8.06 years (Table 1, and Supplementary Table 5 for cohort-specific characteristics).
+The children were mostly Caucasian (90%), and the largest minority were of Pakistani origin (6.2%).
+Measurements of both non-persistent EDCs and glucocorticosteroids were available for 976 children of the subcohort, as shown in Supplementary Figure 1.
 The median HRT-SE was 300 ms (interquartile range (IQR), 231-368), with lower median values for EDEN, MOBA, and INMA, corresponding to the cohorts with older children.
-At the time of visit, the median age of the children was 8.06 years.
-The children were mostly Caucasian (90%), and the largest minority were of Pakistani origin (6.2%).

-Levels of unprocessed non-persistent EDCs, after imputation of values below the LOD, and glucocorticosteroids, are presented in Table 2, Table 3, Table S6, and Table S7.
-Supplementary Figures 2 and 3 provide information on the measurement classification of the EDCs and glucocorticosteroids by cohort, respectively.
+Concentrations of unprocessed non-persistent EDCs, after imputation of values below the LOD, and glucocorticosteroids, are presented in Table 2 and Table 3, respectively (Supplementary Table 6 and Supplementary Table 7 for results by cohort).
+Generally, the EDCs showed high levels of detection, with the exception of some of the OP pesticide metabolites (e.g., DEDTH and DMDTP) and shown in Supplementary Figure 2.
+Similarly, the glucocorticosteroids showed high levels of detection (Supplementary Figure 3).